The House on Telegraph Hill: Plot

-Karin discovers Sophia's newspaper obituary in Margaret's scrapbook confirming that the cable was sent three days before her death—proof that Alan must have sent it before he killed Sophia.
-She attempts to call Marc, but she is prevented from doing so when Alan arrives home.
-He does not let her out of his sight for the rest of the evening.
-When he brings in the orange juice that the pair drink every night before bed, she is sure her glass has been poisoned.
-When he briefly leaves the room, she attempts to call the police, but Alan left the phone off the hook in another room, and calls cannot be made.
-He returns to the bedroom and coerces her into drinking the orange juice, and after her, he drinks his own.
-Thinking himself safe, he confesses that he murdered Sophia and that he has given her an overdose of sedatives in her orange juice.
-Karin tells him that she has switched the glasses and that he has poisoned himself.
-She tries to telephone a doctor but cannot get through.
-Margaret is awakened by the commotion, and Alan begs her to call a doctor.
-Realizing that, in spite of his gaslighting, he doesn't love her and he will never stop trying to kill Chris, Margaret watches as Alan dies.
+Karin discovers Sophia's obituary confirming that the cable to her was sent three days before Sophia's death—proof that Alan sent the cable before killing Sophia.
+Her attempt to phone Marc is thwarted when Alan does not leave her alone for the entire evening.
+Alan brings her orange juice; sure her glass has been poisoned, when he briefly leaves the room, she switches her glass with his.
+She attempts to call the police, but Alan left the phone off the hook in another room.
+Seeing her drink the orange juice, Alan confesses that he murdered Sophia and that he has mixed an overdose of sedatives into her orange juice.
+Karin informs him that he has poisoned himself.
+She tries to telephone a doctor, but the phone is still off the hook.
+Margaret is awakened by the commotion, and Alan begs her to phone a doctor.
+Realizing that he does not love her and he will never stop trying to kill Chris, Margaret watches as Alan dies.
+Meanwhile, Karin locates Chris to ensure he is safe.
+Having unsuccessfully attempted to phone Karin repeatedly, Marc arrives to help.